Quick Start Guide¶

 Select File | Open | Select Workspace from the menu bar.

-Choose the desired VDF version (18 in the example below) and Workspace (Order Entry Example in the example below) and then click Select.
+Choose the desired VDF version and Workspace (Order Entry Example in the example below) and then click Select.

 Click Select All to choose all the DataFlex files in the filelist for conversion.
 You can also use Ctrl+click to select individual file(s).